matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 ## Pattern Settings

-These settings are used in all patterns and can be freely changed.
+These settings are used in all patterns and should be updated based on your needs.

 {% highlight yml %}